-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Best flowering in full sun.
-Wide range of soil tolerance.
-Prefers moist, humusy soils.
+Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
+Best flowering is in full sun.
+Tolerates a wide range of soils, but prefers moist, humusy loams.
 Stems are somewhat short-lived, and annual pruning of dead branches is usually necessary.
 Prune in spring immediately after flowering.

 Group in shrub borders, foundations or open woodland areas.
 Informal hedge.